itskyedo/text-matcher/README.md

 ### Match multiple rules with `matchAllRules`

+> [!NOTE]
+> Each rule parses the text independently, so it's best to optimize by using lazy matching and minimizing the number of rules.

 The `left` property is a reference to the match with the smallest `start` value, selecting the lengthiest match if multiple matches share the same value.
 The `right` property follows the same logic, referencing the match with the largest `end` value.

 ```typescript